pivotal/LicenseFinder/readme.md

 [![Build Status](https://secure.travis-ci.org/pivotal/LicenseFinder.png)](http://travis-ci.org/pivotal/LicenseFinder)
 [![Code Climate](https://codeclimate.com/github/pivotal/LicenseFinder.png)](https://codeclimate.com/github/pivotal/LicenseFinder)

-With bundler it's easy for your project to depend on many gems.
+With bundler and other dependency management tools, it's easy for your project to depend on many packages.
 This decomposition is nice, but managing licenses becomes difficult.
-This tool gathers info about the licenses of the gems in your project.
+License Finter gathers info about the licenses of the packages in your project.

+License Finder currently supports ruby gems, python eggs, and node modules.
+If you are looking to manage licenses on a java/maven project, we recommend using the [license maven plugin](http://mojo.codehaus.org/license-maven-plugin/).

 ## Installation